 In my opinion, the best option is to book a transfer to Dubrovnik Airport and hire a car there.
 That way you can drop it off anywhere in Croatia without a cross-border fee.
 Dubrovnik Airport is only 45 minutes from Herceg Novi (the closest Montenegrin town to the Croatian border) and a transfer costs €30-50.

-Rent a Car Montenegro - Extra Drivers
+Tips for Rent a Car Montenegro

-Take photos and video of your rental car: when you collect your rental car take photos and video of the car from all angles.
+When you collect your rental car take photos and video of the car from all angles.
 Try to get the rental agent in the photos and video too so you can prove they were taken when you collected the vehicle.
-Be sure to get good shots of the bumpers, mirrors, doors and anywhere else that’s easy to damage.
-This way, if there are any disputes when you drop the car off, you can easily check whether the damage was already there when you collected the car.

 If you do drink and drive and your blood alcohol level is between 0.3 and 0.5, you’ll be fined €50.
 If it’s over 0.5 the police will take your license and you’ll have to go to court.

-Watch speed limits carefully: there are no general speed limits and the speed limits change often and without rhyme or reason.
+There are no general speed limits and the speed limits change often and without rhyme or reason.
 Make sure you pay attention to them and don't go more than 5km/h above.
 There are a lot of police on Montenegrin roads.

-Headlights on: in Montenegro you must drive with your headlights on day and night.
+In Montenegro you must drive with your headlights on day and night.

-The locals are crazy: If I had a dollar for every time someone asked me 'are the drivers in Montenegro crazy?'
+If I had a dollar for every time someone asked me 'are the drivers in Montenegro crazy?'
 I'd be sitting back writing this from my own private island!

 The short answer is yes.
 They overtake on blind corners, they're impatient, they beep their horns a lot and they pay no attention to those speed limits I just mentioned.

 But they're also very good drivers in general.
 They can pass each other on a road you'd swear two horses couldn't pass each other on.
 They can park a giant SUV in a space made for a Mini.
-And road rage is limited to some shouting and hand waving... even the old one finger salute is a line Montenegrins won't cross and I recommend you don't either.

 Just ignore them and take your time.
 They've been driving these roads all their lives.
 They know how to talk their way out of a fine, or have friends to take care of it for them.
-In short, when in Montenegro, don't drive like a Montenegrin!
-Drive defensively and if someone beeps wave your hands and make it clear you're a foreigner and they'll back off.

-Take your time: Montenegrin roads are generally narrow and windy.
+Montenegrin roads are generally narrow and windy.
 There will probably be times when you'll have to back up on a one-lane road to let another car pass.
 There might be times when you have to navigate a steep and pot-holed road.
 Just take your time and drive carefully.

 Parking is generally easy and often free in Montenegro.
 Most towns have street parking and parking lots close to the center.
 Parking is priced between 40c and €2 per hour and you can pay by text message or in cash.
 You can also download an app called SMS Parking MNE, which covers parking in different cities around Montenegro.

-If you use paid street parking you’ll need to look for a sign with the price and the number to send your SMS to.
-Then you send an SMS of your number plate to that number.
 For example, if your number plate is KO-BM160 you’ll send ‘KOBM160’ (it doesn’t matter if you use uppercase or lowercase letters) to the number on the sign.
 You’ll usually get an SMS five minutes before your parking expires and you can renew by sending another SMS.

 Street parking often has different zones.
 If you move your car to a different zone, eg from yellow to red, you’ll need to pay again, even if you’re moving to a cheaper zone.